Energy Conversion (BTU ← kWh)

 The Important Difference: BTU vs. BTU/hr

-The biggest point of confusion in this conversion is the difference between **Energy** and **Power**.
+The biggest point of confusion is between energy and power.

-- BTU (British Thermal Unit) is a unit of **ENERGY**.
-It is an *amount* of heat, just like a kWh or a calorie.
+- BTU (British Thermal Unit) is a unit of energy.

-- BTU/hr (BTU per hour) is a unit of **POWER**.
-It is the *rate* at which energy is used, just like a kW or horsepower.
+- BTU/hr (BTU per hour) is a unit of power—the rate at which energy is used.

 Formulas Used